 Frequently asked questions about how coronavirus (COVID-19) may affect student visas.

-- International students will be able to lodge a further student visa application free of charge, if they are unable to complete their studies within their original visa validity due to COVID-19.
-For more information see Can I extend my student visa if I haven’t finished my course? below.
+- Students who held a student visa on or after 1 February 2020 will be able to lodge a further student visa application free of charge, if they are unable to complete their studies within their original visa validity due to COVID-19.
+For more information, refer to Can I extend my student visa if I haven’t finished my course? below.

 - Current student visa holders studying online outside Australia due to COVID-19 will be able to use that study to count towards the Australian study requirement for a post-study work visa.

-- Upon completion of your course, graduates who hold a student visa will be eligible to apply for a post-study work visa outside Australia if they are unable to return due to COVID-19.
-These changes are not yet available - for more information and eligibility, visit the Government's student visa page.
+- After course completion, recent graduates who hold a student visa will be eligible to apply for a post-study work visa outside Australia if they are unable to return due to COVID-19.
+For more information and eligibility, visit the Government's student visa page.

 - Additional time will be given for applicants to provide English language results where COVID-19 has disrupted access to these services.

-You should check the Student Visa advice in addition to reading the below FAQs.
+You should check the Department of Home Affairs student visa page in addition to reading the below FAQs.

 Has the acceptance process changed for international students?

-The acceptance process for international students to commence in mid-year 2020 has not changed.
+The acceptance process for international students to commence in start-year 2021 has not changed.
 You will still need to follow the instructions on your offer letter and the Get Started at Melbourne website.

 Can I apply for my student visa even though I can’t travel to Australia yet?